 A BRIEF HISTORY OF THE OXFORD PHILATELIC SOCIETY

-For those not familiar with the birth of OPS – a birth no doubt similar to most clubs conceived by like minds – I am grateful to Gib Stephens, deceased, who continually nurtured new and old members to better understand the philatelic world and provide the background notes for the following synopsis of OPS’s history.
+For those not familiar with the birth of the Oxford Philatelic Society – a birth no doubt similar to most clubs conceived by like minds – I am grateful to Gib Stephens, deceased, who continually nurtured new and old members to better understand the philatelic world and provided the background notes for the following synopsis of OPS’s history.

 Meetings were held twice a month in the homes of members until 1951 when membership surged to 20.
-Libraries, Y’s, church basements, in Woodstock and Ingersoll were used as meeting rooms, as long as the rent was free, or a donation was acceptable.
+Libraries, Y’s, church basements, in both Woodstock and Ingersoll were used as meeting rooms, as long as the rent was free, or a donation was acceptable.
 Arrangements were the most favourable when the contact person was a sympathetic stamp collector.

-In 2007, with a membership of 60 plus, we had upgraded our meeting place to a Pool Hall with a spittoon.
+In 2007, with a membership of 60 plus, we upgraded our meeting place to a Pool Hall with a spittoon.
 Before you wonder about our depravity – our meeting room housed two covered pool tables, good for spreading out material, in the South Gate Senior Centre and the spittoon was a thematic touch by our auctioneer and ticket seller who had winning tickets drawn from his thoroughly cleansed brass bowl.